 The eyepieces are individually focusing.
 The optic pupils are 5 mm.

-- The prism ;
+b) - The prisms;

 The prism arrangement is in some way peculiar, in this model.
 The model has only two prisms; the larger one has a silvered surface on one part.
 The silver is very well preserved.